dansysanalyst/powergrid-doc/docs/table/queue-export.md

 For instance, if you have 1 million records, you may set up 10 queues.
 Each batch will contain a total of 100,000 records.

-::: warning
+::: warning ⚠️ WARNING
  Queues only take effect when exporting ALL records.
 If you have manually selected some records, they will be exported in a single batch.
 :::

 <br/>